akeneo/pim-docs/troubleshooting/first_aid_kit/index.rst

 * The Xdebug PHP extension is well deactivated.
 * The PIM commands are well run in prod mode instead of dev mode (See: `Symfony documentation: Selecting the Environment for Console Commands <https://symfony.com/doc/2.7/configuration/environments.html#selecting-the-environment-for-console-commands>`_)
-* Your crontab scheduled PIM commands are not launched too frequently (See: :ref:`tasks-crontab`)
+* Your crontab scheduled PIM commands are not launched too frequently

 Step 4: what about your infrastructure?
 ---------------------------------------